Bill Richardson: 2008 presidential campaign

 Richardson was a candidate for the Democratic nomination for the 2008 presidential election but dropped out on January 10, 2008, after lackluster showings in the first primary and caucus contests.
-Despite his long history and friendship with the Clinton family, Richardson endorsed Barack Obama for the Democratic nomination on March 21, 2008, instead of Hillary Clinton.
+Despite his long history and friendship with the Clinton family, Richardson endorsed Barack Obama for the Democratic nomination on March 21, 2008, over Hillary Clinton.
 Commentator and Clinton ally James Carville compared Richardson to Judas Iscariot for the move.
 Richardson responded in a Washington Post article, feeling "compelled to defend [himself] against character assassination and baseless allegations."

-Richardson was a rumored vice presidential candidate for Senator and Democratic presumptive nominee Barack Obama, and was fully vetted by the Obama campaign, before Obama chose Joe Biden on August 23, 2008.
+Richardson was a rumored vice presidential candidate for Democratic presumptive nominee Barack Obama, and was fully vetted by the Obama campaign, before Obama chose Joe Biden on August 23, 2008.

 Secretary of Commerce nomination

 Following Barack Obama's victory in the 2008 presidential election, Richardson's name was frequently mentioned as a possible Cabinet appointment in the incoming Obama administration.
 Most of this speculation surrounded the position of Secretary of State, given Richardson's background as a diplomat.
 Richardson did not publicly comment on the speculation.
-Hillary Clinton was Obama's nominee for Secretary of State.
+Ultimately, Hillary Clinton was Obama's nominee for Secretary of State.

-Richardson was also being considered for the position of Commerce Secretary.
+Richardson was also considered for the position of Commerce Secretary.
 On December 3, 2008, Obama tapped Richardson for the post.
 On January 4, 2009, Richardson withdrew his name as Commerce Secretary nominee because of the federal grand jury investigation into pay-to-play allegations.
 The New York Times had reported in late December that the grand jury investigation issue would be raised at Richardson's confirmation hearings.
 Later, in August 2009, Justice Department officials decided not to seek indictments.